hasham-rasheed/co2/README.md

 Please create a free account to get an API Token.
 You will need to save this API Token in an environment variable called `ORS_TOKEN`.
 Alternatively, you can add this API token in `application.properties` with key `fallback.api.key`.

+Apart from this, you will need to set up JDK 8 and Maven along with their environment variables.

 ### Building and running the application locally
 ####Build